 We offer a rich slate of academic and extracurricular activities to enhance BHCP students’ college experience, including guest speakers and skills enhancement workshops.
 Students also share their creative work in Read Arounds, writing workshops, and poetry slams.

-Since 2006, we host the annual Crossing Borders Academic Conference at the facility every 1-2 years, where professors and students—from outside the facility and in—present their work on a wide variety of subjects.
+Since 2006, we host the Crossing Borders Academic Conference at the facility every 1-2 years, where professors and students—from outside the facility and in—present their work on a wide variety of subjects.
 The event attracts about 200 attendees, and its importance to Bedford students cannot be overstated.
 The conference is a reminder that they are important and respected members of a larger learning community.

 MMC also holds Inside/Out Art Exhibits at the facility, showcasing artwork from BHCP, MMC, and consortium college students, and publishes The Insider newsletter, designed to serve the facility’s whole population, not just students.
 Current and past BHCP students comprise the editorial board, write the articles, and design the layout of the newsletter.